-- 1.1 Hawaiian Airlines (HAL) operates a fleet of B767 that are equipped with FANS but not INMARSAT Satcom.
-This configuration (VHF and HF only) presented an opportunity to evaluate HF media message transit delay times that were not "burdened" with initial attempts via Satcom. - 1.2 In June 2008 Oakland ARTCC, Hawaiian Airlines, and ARINC commenced an operational trial of HF Data Link (HFDL).
-The data gathered during the trial were evaluated against the criteria in RTCA DO-306, SAFETY AND PERFORMANCE STANDARD FOR AIR TRAFFIC DATA LINK SERVICES IN OCEANIC AND REMOTE AIRSPACE, to determine the suitability of the HF media for ATC data link communications.
+- 1.1 Hawaiian Airlines (HAL) operates a fleet of B767 that are equipped with Future Air Navigation System (FANS) but not INMARSAT satellite communications (SATCOM).
+This configuration (Very High Frequency, VHF, and HF only) presented an opportunity to evaluate HF media message transit delay times that were not "burdened" with initial attempts via SATCOM. - 1.2 In June 2008 Oakland ARTCC, Hawaiian Airlines, and ARINC commenced an operational trial of HF Data Link (HFDL).
+The data gathered during the trial will evaluated against the criteria in RTCA DO-306, SAFETY AND PERFORMANCE STANDARD FOR AIR TRAFFIC DATA LINK SERVICES IN OCEANIC AND REMOTE AIRSPACE, to determine the suitability of the HF media for ATC data link communications.